kevinchatham/backup.ps1/README.md

 *   Run a single pre-defined job from your `robobackup.json`.
 *   Run all pre-defined jobs sequentially.
 *   Run a custom one-off backup by providing the source and destination.
+*   Open the logs directory in VS Code (if installed) or File Explorer.
 *   Display the full command-line help documentation.
 *   Exit the utility.